 It is a personal preference; it depends on the style of your interior design.
-For conservation framing however we will typically recommend solid teak because it is extremely durable and resistant to insects.
+For conservation framing, however, we will typically recommend solid teak because it is extremely durable and resistant to insects.
 We bring our teak wood from Myanmar, one of the best sources in Asia.

-We use high-quality acrylic glaze that has 3 grades.
+We use a high-quality acrylic glaze that has 3 grades.
 For more valuable pieces, we use the highest grade – Tru Vue Optium Museum Acrylic.
-It offers 99% UV protection, anti-reflective, anti-static and shatter resistence.
+It offers 99% UV protection, anti-reflective, anti-static and shatter-resistant.
 For a lower price, we have the second grade that offers similar protection; it is also 99% UV protective and anti-reflective.
 The next grade is the cheapest and used for less valuable artworks such as posters and souvenirs.

-We seal the back of the frame with non-porous corrugated board that is approved by museums.
+We seal the back of the frame with a non-porous corrugated board that is approved by museums.
 It protects the artwork from dust, dirt and insects.
 We can show you samples of this in our outlets.

 By default, we use plastic-coated wires so it won’t rust over time.
 We also offer a security hanging option for artworks displayed in offices and public spaces.
-It has an anti-theft hardware that is easily concealable and requires a key to remove the artwork.
+It has anti-theft hardware that is easily concealable and requires a key to remove the artwork.

-To stretch a painting, stretcher bars are used to ensure the stability of the frame during canvas stretching and a long-term protection of the painting.
+For contemporary paintings, it is usually best unframed unless you want to adhere to a specific theme in the space you are hanging it at.
+Before hanging, the painting will first need to be stretched.
+To stretch a painting, stretcher bars are used to ensure the stability of the frame during canvas stretching and the long-term protection of the painting.
 There are many stretcher bar profiles.
 Our stretcher bar is designed to taper away from the canvas to leave a gap between the bar and canvas, minimising the contact between the canvas and bar.
 Also, we only use solid wood stretcher bars as the foundation.
-Unlike soft wood, solid wood will prevent the canvas from bowing or warping over time.
+Unlike softwood, solid wood will prevent the canvas from bowing or warping over time.

 We will usually avoid using a mounting board.
 Instead, we will use the hinging method.
 It is a non-invasive method of securing the artwork onto a mat board without directly applying tapes or adhesive onto the artwork.
 We usually use acid-free Japanese rice papers, archival pressure-sensitive tapes and linen tapes.
 They are easily removable with a drop of water or alcohol.